 Today, the adventure spirit is defined by being always active and going different places.
 We are kite surfers indeed we do that too.
 We are curious to know the wide world that we are so lucky to live in.
 Also, when a place fills like home – we would like to come back to it and resource ourselves from the positive energy in it.
 This is how no matter what happens.
 We go for a month of kiting in Sri Lanka.
 Every year around Christmas and until after New Year’s Eve we have a tropical home address.
 We love Sri Lanka so here is a story that would tell you why?

 Are there direct flights to Colombo Sri Lanka?
 Yes, probably from India.
 To reach that small paradise on Earth from Europe always has a mid stop (Doha; Dubai; Istanbul … take a guess which Airlines we fly with?).
-So when you arrive on Colombo’s International Airport after a short 10 to 15 hours of air adventures.
+So when you arrive at Colombo’s International Airport after a short 10 to 15 hours of air adventures.
 It is a delightful surprise to hear some light melody of traditional music while walking across the hallway in direction of the Passport-control.
 Soon you discover it is a live-band welcoming new arrivals.
 This is when you may also notice that even if tired everybody is smiling and relaxed.

 It is a good place that airport.
 For start comparison – it is OK to exchange money there.
 The rates are the same as would be everywhere else.
 So go for it.
 In the same line of thoughts, it is practical to buy a local SIM.
 You only need a passport and to charge some money in it.
 This way you can use local data-traffic to stay in touch with your close ones with only invested amount of the price of the telephone-card.
 Before even getting out of the airport, you are all set – cash and communication being assured.
 If you need a ride, you can also find or if you trust our recommendation – we know a guy too!
 All set?
 We pass by the department store to check the latest in washing machines, fridges or an oven.
 What else would you need to start the adventure?